Azure/azure-db-benchmarking/cosmos/sql/tools/java/ycsb/chaos/network-faults/outage/recipes/write-outage/README.md

-# Simulate network outage for a write workload with multi-region account
+# Simulate network outage for a write workload with multi-master account

 This recipe encapsulates a create only workload that executes for 20-25 minutes.
 Around 5 minutes into the execution a regional outage is simulated by dropping all the packets bound to the specified region.
 The client/SDK marks the region as unavailable for writes and retries the create operations on the next available region.
 Once the packet drops end, approximately in 5 minutes, all the requests get routed to the primary region.